 The school promotes race equality and general duty requirement to take action to tackle inequalities and discrimination.
 Pupils may also become vulnerable through events such as bereavement, divorce and separation.
-This policy is linked to the anti-bullying policy
+Staff are aware of any issues which may reflect in the behaviour seen.
+This policy is linked to the anti-bullying policy.

 The whole philosophy of our behaviour policy is based on positive strategies.
 Positive behaviour should not be taken for granted, but actively taught and reinforced.

 Praise begins with the frequent use of encouraging language and gestures in lessons and around school so that positive behaviour is constantly recognised.
 This needs to be supported by a coherent system of rewards.

 In Foundation Stage/Key Stage 1, there are a lot of good strategies used:

 We see lunchtimes as part of our time in school so our expectations for good behaviour are exactly the same.
 We have rewards for those pupils showing good behaviour.

 ‘Top table’- 6 children each week sit at a special table on a Friday and get served first.
 These children receive a certificate

 Sometimes we do need to remind pupils about good behaviour so we do have procedures in place for dealing with these pupils.
 We use a range of reflective, consistent and fair consequences.
 The message of forgiveness is implicit in all we do.